Achieve effective maintenance and improved reliability.

 How to ensure a long-term strategic focus: Moving from…

-Most maintenance organisations are looking to move from a repair-focused to reliability-focused culture, but what are the characteristics of each?
+Most maintenance organisations are looking to move from a repair-focused to reliability-focused culture, but how can we shift from one to the other?